Generalized Majorization-Minimization: Derived Optimization Algorithms

 \section{Derived Optimization Algorithms}

-For simplicity and ease of exposition, we primarily focus on demonstrating \ourmethod on \emph{latent variable models} where bound construction naturally corresponds to {imputing} latent variables in the model.
-In this section we derive \ourmethod algorithms for two models widely used in machine learning, namely, \kmeans clustering and \LSSVM, both belonging to the category of latent variable models.
-It is worth mentioning that \ourmethod is fully capable of handling more general non-convex problems.
+\ourmethod is applicable to a variety of non-convex optimization problems, but for simplicity and ease of exposition, we primarily focus on \emph{latent variable models} where bound construction naturally corresponds to {imputing} latent variables in the model.
+In this section we derive \ourmethod algorithms for two widely used families of models, namely, \kmeans and \LSSVM.
+Note that the training objectives of these two problems are non-differentiable and, therefore, Theorem~\ref{thrm:GMM-converges-to-local-min} does not apply to them.
+However, note that the theorem only gives a \emph{sufficient} condition but is not necessary for convergence of the algorithms.
+In fact, in all our experiments we observe that \ourmethod converges (\eg see Table~\ref{table:CCPvsGMM_cntIters}), and these algorithms significantly outperform their MM counterparts (see Section~\ref{sec:experiments}).